-Step 5: From the WinRE command prompt, manually type the commad: manage-bde -unlock C: -rp recovery password to unlock your drive and press Enter.
+Step 5: From the WinRE command prompt, manually type the commad: manage-bde -unlock C: -rp recoverypassword to unlock the drive and press Enter.

-If manage-bde failed to unlock this Bitlocker volume, download M3 Data Recovery WinPE edition and create M3 Data Recovery WinPE boot disk to recover lost data from Bitlocker drive.
+If manage-bde failed to unlock this BitLocker volume with the correct recovery password, download M3 Data Recovery WinPE edition and create M3 Data Recovery WinPE boot disk to rescue data.

-Step 6: Type the command: manage-bde -protectors -disable C: to suspend the Bitlocker protection.
+Step 6: Type the command: manage-bde -protectors -disable C: to remove the protectors from the boot drive.